In September this year I had the absolute pleasure of riding Brother in the Wild in Bordeaux.

 Though at times it felt like we were in the middle of beautiful nowhere, soon enough we would pass through a quiet French town for a cafe/beer stop.
 After a long day in the saddle, and one last unforgiving gravel climb before our final destination, we arrived at a ridiculously impressive countryside villa.
 A friendly British cyclist lived there, who apparently was found by Brother through Warm Showers once upon a time (#cyclistconnections).
 We used his idyllic property as a camp ground for the night, nestled under some trees with a breathtaking valley view.
 After a delicious group barbecue, ruminations about the day, and enough beer to satisfy the soul, we settled in for the night to rest up for day 2.

 We woke up to a still and quiet morning, and some great camp coffee courtesy of Musette.
 With a leisurely pack-up and a bittersweet goodbye to our secret hideaway, we set off over some rolling hills for another day on the bike.
 Again we were treated to a wide range of terrain; rocky mtb sections, hiking trails with wooden foot bridges, back roads, loose gravel and some mean expanses of sand.
 We came across some wide open sections that looked like something straight out of a Mad Max film, cutting through some thick dry sand like maniacs and howling as we all tried our darnedest to stay vertical.
-Day 2 also included a much needed swim stop at Lac de Lamothe.
+Day 2 also included a much needed swim stop at Lac de Lamothe, which was gorgeous, and reminded me of the smaller lakes of central Ontario back home in Canada.
 We were rewarded by some impressively well-paved and maintained cycle paths near the end of the day back into Bordeaux.
 Hats off to the cycling infrastructure out there!
-Most drivers were very aware and courteous on the roads as well.
+I will report that most drivers were very aware and courteous on the roads as well.

 Bordeaux was super rad, and I’d definitely like to go back soon.